andreyryabtsev/quote_bot/readme.md

 ## Authors

 * **[Andrey Ryabtsev](mailto:ryabtsev@cs.washington.edu)** - *Creator/Developer*
+* **Max Randal** - *Assistant Developer*

 ## License

 This project is licensed under the MIT License, and is free for all use and modification.
-Credit is appreciated where appropriate.

-## Acknowledgments

-* Discord, for providing such an excellent and broad API for highly customizable, fun bots.